-Before participating LEA personnel receive authorization to perform immigration officer functions granted under this MOA, they must successfully complete mandatory 5-week training for LEA and 4-week training for Detention Officers, as described in Section VIII, in the enforcement of federal immigration laws and policies as provided by ICE instructors and thereafter pass examinations equivalent to those given to ICE officers.
+Before participating LEA personnel receive authorization to perform immigration officer functions granted under this MOA, they must successfully complete mandatory four (4) week training, as described in Section VIII, in the enforcement of federal immigration laws and policies as provided by ICE instructors and thereafter pass examinations equivalent to those given to ICE officers.
 Only participating LEA personnel who are selected, trained, authorized, and supervised, as set out herein, have authority pursuant to this MOA to conduct the immigration officer functions enumerated in this MOA.

-Participating LEA personnel performing immigration-related duties pursuant to this MOA will be LEA and Detention officers assigned to the State of Arizona.
+Participating LEA personnel performing immigration-related duties pursuant to this MOA will be: